The Tool Shed Blog

 3. Data Collection

-Then you get to defining the target population for the study.
-The target population is generally defined by geographic location.
-So that would be city, state, country, age group, gender, ethnic group, and income range.
+Next, it's important to define the target population for the study.
+This includes considerations such as geographic location, including city, state, or country, as well as demographic factors like age group, gender, ethnic group, and income range.

 4. Analyze Data and Present Findings